RickySaif/RickySaif.github.io/pages/money.md

           %}

 {% include image.html
-        img="money/BLS-CPI-sejak-tahun-1775.jpg
+        img="money/BLS-CPI-sejak-tahun-1775.jpg"
         title="CPI In United States of America since 1775" image-caption="No war in 1971, yet the price keeps increase up until now.
-Without much income increase, this will hurt the poor most. "
+Without much income increase, this will hurt the poor most."
         %}

 ## The Best Solution